neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 Until then, you can continue using Vercel Postgres as usual.

-### Do you need to do anything for the transition?
+### Do you need to do anything before the transition?

-No, the transition will be automatic.
-Vercel will handle the migration of your Vercel Postgres stores to Neon.
-Once the transition is complete, you will be able to manage your databases through the Neon Console.
+No, the transition to Neon will be fully managed by Vercel.
+Once the transition is complete, you will be able to manage your databases through the Neon Console, with billing and certain account-level operations managed from Vercel.

-### Will there be any downtime during the transition?

-No, the transition will be handled with zero downtime.
-You will not need to perform any action during the transition.
-The process is designed to be seamless, with no impact on your existing applications or infrastructure.

 ### What changes will I see after the transition?